 Frequently Asked Questions

 Most people who are considering working with a therapist have a lot of questions.
-That's pretty normal.
-This page is my attempt to answer right up front a number of the questions people have asked me in the past.
-If your question isn't answered here, feel free to get in touch and ask me.
+That's pretty common.
+This page is our attempt to answer, right up front, a number of the questions people have asked in the past.
+If your question isn't answered here, feel free to get in touch and ask.

 Will you be able to help me?

 Many people are fearful about whether someone can actually help them with the unique problems they face.
-While no therapists are able to offer guarantees, the feedback I have received from my clients has been decidedly positive.
-If you are ready to be open and honest and to put in the work needed in therapy, I’m confident that together we can make progress.
+While no therapists are able to offer guarantees, the feedback from our clients has been decidedly positive.
+If you are ready to be open and honest and to put in the work needed in therapy, you can be confident that together we can make progress.

-How do I know if you and I are a good fit to work together?
+How do I know if my therapist and I are a good fit to work together?

-The best way to determine that is to take advantage of my free 20 minute consultation.
-I'm happy to talk with you by phone or schedule a time for us to meet at one of my offices.
-Feel free to ask whatever questions you have and to discuss my approach to working with your specific situation.
-If you're relatively confident you'd like to work with me, go ahead and schedule an intake session.
-I always take time during the intake for us to lay the foundation for a strong therapeutic relationship.
+The best way to determine that is to take advantage of our free 20 minute consultation.
+We are happy to talk with you by phone or schedule a time for us to meet at one of our offices.
+Feel free to ask whatever questions you have and to discuss our approach to working with your specific situation.
+If you're relatively confident you'd like to work with us, go ahead and schedule an intake session.
+We always take time during the intake for us to lay the foundation for a strong therapeutic relationship.

 What should I expect in a therapy session?